-- The first value MUST be set to NULL. - The second value MUST be set to the EntryID of the delegate information object.
-For more details about the delegate information message, see [MS-OXODLGT]. - The third value MAY be set to the EntryID of the free/busy message of the logged on user.
-It MUST be set to NULL if the free/busy public folder is unavailable.
-This value is set when a client or server creates the free/busy message for the first time for a user. - The fourth value MUST be set to the EntryID of the folder the PidTagDisplayName property value for which is equal to "FreeBusy Data", and which is a child folder of the root folder of the store.
+- The first value is set to NULL. - The second value is set to the EntryID of the delegate information object.
+For more details about the delegate information message, see [MS-OXODLGT]. - The third value can be set to the EntryID of the free/busy message of the logged on user.
+It is set to NULL if the free/busy public folder is unavailable.
+This value is set when a client or server creates the free/busy message for the first time for a user. - The fourth value is set to the EntryID of the folder the PidTagDisplayName property value for which is equal to "FreeBusy Data", and which is a child folder of the root folder of the store.